pytorch/audio/docs/source/build.rst

 Customizing the build
 ---------------------

-TorchAudio functionality can be enabled/disabled via environment variables.
+Optional features of torchaudio can be enabled/disabled via environment variables.

 They can be enabled by passing ``1`` and disabled by ``0``.